celery/ceps/draft/celery-5-high-level-architecture.rst

 This will notify the Scheduler that it no longer has to take this task into account when calculating the Celery workers cluster capacity.
+In addition this will set the task's :ref:`<concurrency limitation> draft/celery-5-high-level-architecture:Concurrency Limitations` to 0.

 The user may elect to send this event directly to the Scheduler if suspension of execution is required (E.g. The task interacts with a database which is